katma889/LW-assembly-pipeline/README.md

 -o quast

 ```
-Then we ran LRscaff where we scaffold the contains from purge haplotigs as "curated fasta" to our filtered and trimmed raw data (lw_ont_nanolyse_porechop.fastq.gz) for five times using the script below:
+Then we ran `LRscaff` where we scaffold the contains from purge haplotigs as `curated fasta` to our filtered and trimmed raw data that is `lw_ont_nanolyse_porechop.fastq.gz` for five times using the script below:

 `Script for LRscaff`